qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

   * Use the |add| :guilabel:`Assign extra dataset to mesh` button to add more groups to the current mesh layer.
+  * Use |symbologyRemove| :guilabel:`Remove dataset from mesh` to remove additional datasets groups from the mesh layer.
+Note that only dataset groups not associated with the mesh source file can be removed.
   * |collapseTree| :guilabel:`Collapse all` and |expandTree| :guilabel:`Expand
     all` the dataset tree, in case of embedded groups
   * If you are interested in few datasets, you can uncheck the others and